pmichaillat/hugo-website/README.md

 + Clone the repository to your local machine
 + Install [Hugo](https://gohugo.io/installation/).
 On a Mac, this is easily done with [Homebrew](https://brew.sh): simply run `brew install hugo` in the terminal.
 + Since the website is hosted on GitHub Pages, it is convenient to install [GitHub Desktop](https://desktop.github.com).
 The website can conveniently be updated from your local machine via GitHub Desktop without going to GitHub.
 + Update the `baseURL` parameter in `config.yml` with the website URL that you plan to use.
-By default the ULR is `https://username.github.io`.
+By default the URL is `https://username.github.io`.

 ### On your GitHub account